 Adopt as many of my suggestions as you feel comfortable with.
 Not only will they chase away the winter blues, they’ll help you stay healthy at the cellular level, too.

-When to Seek Help
+When to Seek Help for SAD

-Being a 24/7 culture is not always a good thing.
-Listen to you body’s wisdom.
 We all need to “go into darkness” at times to rejuvenate and to take stock of our lives.
 This is particularly true after we’ve created something significant in the outer world.
 I experienced this after the launch of each of my books—and did my best to honor it.